Casual workers are at risk of losing money if they are forced to take time off because of coronavirus.

 Mr Heffernan believes an official order from the government to self-isolate will protect an employee from dismissal.

-“It’s a bit like having a medical certificate – an employer would find themselves facing an unfair dismissal claim if they sacked someone on forced-isolation,” he said.
+“It’s a bit like having a medical certificate – an employer would find themselves facing an unfair dismissal claim if they sack someone on forced-isolation,” he said.